1st Council of the North-West Territories: Elections

-Numerous elections took place during the period of 1876–1891 - 11 separate by-elections electing one or two members, 9 by-elections held on one day in September 1885 (1885 Northwest Territories election), and the 1888 North-West Territories general election.
+Numerous elections took place during the period of 1876–1891 — 11 separate by-elections electing one or two members, 9 by-elections held on one day in September 1885 (1885 North-West Territories election), and the 1888 North-West Territories general election.

 The election of 1885 took place on September 15, 1885.
-The election saw 11 members in 9 new districts returned to the council, due to high rate of population growth in the North-west Territories at the time.
+The election saw 11 members in 9 new districts returned to the council, due to high rate of population growth in the North-West Territories at the time.

 After the 1885 election, elected members became the majority in the council vis a vis the appointed members, although they had to fight to wrest control from the "colonial" officials.
 It became a full assembly.

-The other elections, other than the 1888 general election, are not considered general elections, as there was no dissolution of the assembly - not all the members were up for election.
-However, after three years from an election, a district had to have another election - the seat was declared empty to be filled in an election.
+The other elections, other than the 1888 general election, are not considered general elections, as there was no dissolution of the assembly — not all the members were up for election.
+However, after three years from an election, a district had to have another election — the seat was declared empty to be filled in an election.

-For list of elected members please see below.